-Installing a Nest thermostat is one of the best ways to perfect the daily schedule of your comfort system.
+Operating a Nest thermostat is one of the best ways to optimize the day-to-day schedule of your HVAC system.
 This smart thermostat can recognize your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The precise error code supplies useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much quicker.
+But as you can expect, it won’t work well or at all if you see an error code appear.
+The exact error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Here are seven of the most common error codes you could find on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you could fix it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately hinge on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware required to finish repairs.
+Here are seven of the most frequent error codes you might discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you can address it and the approximate cost to do so.
+Remember that while the price will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific components necessary to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is fixed.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they locate the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and gradually inspect each wire, making sure they are fully attached into the connector with the correct amount of bare copper.
-Once they locate the problem connector, it can be exchanged for a new one.
+They’ll disconnect the power and gradually look at each wire, ensuring they are fully placed into the connector with the correct amount of exposed copper.
+Once they pinpoint the malfunctioning connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Assuming the breakers are on, you can check a few other places before contacting a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+In the event the breakers are on, you can inspect a few other places before calling a professional technician.

-As this error can drain your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power with a USB cable.
-Assuming it displays error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can drain your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+In the event it reveals error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician can meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+Your technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
-You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving adequate power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
+During installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to turn the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience identifying and solving electrical malfunctions.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is being delivered using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off straightaway.
+You can then get a hold of a professional technician with the appropriate experience diagnosing and solving electrical problems.

 e73 – Critical

-This could be as simple as the breaker being turned off, but it can also be something with the wiring.
+This will sometimes be as simple as the breaker being shut off, but it could also be a problem with the wiring.
 After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.
+If nothing looks to be out of place, it’s time to speak with a local professional.